idocx/himerometra/src/md-pages/index.md

 ## Research Interest
 My research interest mainly focuses on **material informatics** and **automatic synthesis**, that is, teaching computers and robots to think and behave like a scientist.

-Feel free to contact me if you are interested in my research.
+Feel free to contact me if you are interested in my research. :wink: